 One of the things our visitors got interested in, was the Moomin English Program.

 In picture from left behind: Bee, Ja-oh and Nat and in front Dan, Jo and Pat.

-We have interviewed 4 13-year old students, who have moved from Huana School to Obodjo School.
+As a part of a larger interview process, we interviewed 4 13-year old students, who have moved from Huana School to Obodjo School.
 On a scale from 1 to 10, where 1 is very, very poor and 10 is excellent, Obodjo got 10 and Huana 1.
-The great thing is that now we know WHY, which should help us in trying to develop Huana School.
+The good thing is that now we know WHY Huana have problems, which should help us in trying to develop the school.
 As said before, not an easy task.

 Meeting Mr. Sarawut (8.4)